rngtng/DancingQueens/README.md

 </center>

 ## WTF?
-A simple arduino sequenzer to control a 8bit relay shield.
+A simple arduino sequenzer to control a 8 channel relay shield.
 It supports multiple patterns which are randomly choosen.
 Each pattern consits of a loop rate, a sleep time and the sequence data.
 Each bit of the data represents one channel.

 Any negative number will be replaced by a positive random value within the range of given boarders.